Breach of Employment Contract | TV Edwards Solicitors

 • Non-poaching of key employees: Such clauses seek to stop a former employee from approaching current employees to entice them away from the business to a new business.

-Restrictive covenants will ordinarily last for between 3-12 months, usually depending on the seniority of the employee.
+Restrictive covenants will ordinarily last for between 3 and 12 months, usually depending on the seniority of the employee.

 How restrictive can restrictive covenants be?